By Alana Aadmot ’18

 Soren Frykholm ’17 also received Venture Grant funding, on two separate occasions, to enact his own projects.
 He pursued his first Venture Grant, “Going the Distance: The Effects of Travel on Team,” in the summer of 2015.
 Frykholm, a member of CC’s varsity men’s soccer team, traveled to England, Sweden, Denmark, and Germany with the team to play soccer, and with the aid of a Venture Grant, he was able to create a documentary film of their experiences.

-“During our travels, I used my camera and some audio gear that I borrowed from CC’s film department to conduct interviews with all my teammates and many of the people we encountered on our trip,” says Frykholm.
-“Over the course of 18 days, we played 10 soccer games in four countries, toured many historic cities, volunteered at several local schools, and much more.
+“During our travels, I used my camera and some audio gear that I borrowed from CC’s film department to conduct interviews with all my teammates and many of the people we encountered on our trip,” describes Frykholm.
+“Over the course of 18 days, we played ten soccer games in four countries, toured many historic cities, volunteered at several local schools, and much more.
 I captured many of our best moments on camera.”
-The result was a 10-minute documentary, with a 25-minute extended edition, that examined the effect of travel on the team and helped Frykholm grow his filmmaking skills.
+The result was a ten-minute documentary, with a 25-minute extended edition, that examined the travel’s effect on the team and helped Frykholm grow his filmmaking skills.